jevinskie/llvm-project-embedded-library-in-process/arm-software/embedded/docs/contributing.md

 # Contribution Guide

-*LLVM Embedded Toolchain for Arm* integrates [llvm-project](https://github.com/llvm/llvm-project) and [picolibc](https://github.com/picolibc/picolibc).
+*Arm Toolchain for Embedded* integrates [llvm-project](https://github.com/llvm/llvm-project) and [picolibc](https://github.com/picolibc/picolibc).
 Contributions are welcome that improve the project in areas including but not